jvuhoang/consumer-complaints-mlops/README.md

       - Standard LSTM: A Long Short-Term Memory network for handling sequential text data.
       - BiLSTM + CNN: A hybrid model combining Bidirectional LSTMs (for past/future context) with Convolutional Neural Networks (for extracting local n-gram features) to maximize classification accuracy.

-*   **CI/CD Automation:** GitHub Actions manage the CI/CD process, automatically building the Docker image, pushing it to Google Artifact Registry, and triggering model training/deployment on every code update.
+*   **CI/CD Automation:** GitHub Actions manage the CI/CD process, automate tests, linting and code quality check before deploying model.
+Pipeline is triggered after every push to the repository.

-*   **Scalable MLOps:** Vertex AI is used for managed model training, hosting a centralized Model Registry, and deploying the prediction model to a scalable, low-latency Endpoint.
+*   **Scalable MLOps:** Vertex AI is used for hosting a centralized Model Registry, and deploying the prediction model to a scalable, low-latency Endpoint.

 *   **Data Lake & Persistence:** Google BigQuery serves as the central data warehouse for storing raw consumer complaints, feature data, and final prediction outcomes.